exu/go-workshops/README.md

-There is no README.md for ([code for: Stdlib Signal](https://github.com/exu/go-workshops/tree/master/182-stdlib-signal)) use %!s(MISSING) link to follow code examples
+There is no README.md for Stdlib Signal use ([code for: Stdlib Signal](https://github.com/exu/go-workshops/tree/master/182-stdlib-signal)) link to follow code examples